ArborXR/Android-Root-CA-Library/README.md

 This module does exactly that, by providing a `network-security-config` resource that enables user-installed certificates _only in debuggable builds_.

+## Prebuilt release

+See the [Releases](https://github.com/aholkner/AndroidDebuggableRootCertificates/releases) page to download a prebuilt .aar file.

 ## Using with Unity

 Simply add the `DebuggableRootCertificates.aar` release file anywhere in the `Assets` folder.
 It should work with Unity 2018.x and later.

 ## Using with other projects

-Use the appropriate module-linking functionality of your build system to add the `DebuggableRootCertificates.aar` file.
+Use the appropriate module-linking functionality of your build system to add the `DebuggableRootCertificates.aar` file, or import this prjoect into your Gradle system.
 Alternatively,  just have a look at the `AndroidManifest.xml` and `network_security_config.xml` file in this project and add them directly to your own.